mobillium/Android-Guidelines/ui-guideline.md

 - It's always null safe and it requires a lesser code than the ButterKnife.

-   You can take a look for more detailed comprasion https://developer.android.com/topic/libraries/view-binding
+   You can take a look for more [detailed comprasion (developer.android.com)](https://developer.android.com/topic/libraries/view-binding)

 ##